Accommodation strategies

 Environmental needs

-• Modifications to factors in the physical environment, such as lighting, noise, clutter or scents.
-This can have an impact on employee well-being as well as the ability for an employee to do their job.
+• Physical modifications such as lighting, noise, clutter or scents can have an impact on employee well-being as well as the ability for an employee to do their job.
 See also exposure to distractions below.

 Flexibility in job scheduling and duties